 The six councils of the Great Ocean Road region (Corangamite Shire Council, Colac Otway Shire Council, Surf Coast Shire Council, Warrnambool City Council, Moyne Shire Council, Glenelg Shire Council) are assessing the feasibility of a regional model for visitor servicing.
 The business case will explore governance options, operational models and strategic planning, including identification of location, format, function and operation of visitor centres and alternate delivery mechanisms.
 The six councils within the GOR region collectively provide nine accredited and four non-accredited visitor information centres supported by a digital platform providing ten websites, print and marketing campaigns.

 Round Four Applications

-Applications for Round 4 grants are now open.
+Applications for Round 4 grants are now closed.

 Based on the learnings from Streams One and Two, and analysis and research by Local Government Victoria, Stream Three aims to develop and revise policy in local government finance.
 The products of this stream will include better practice guidance documents and practice notes tailored for the whole local government sector.

 The suite of better practice guidance materials is available at Sector guidance: planning and reporting.

 For further information regarding the FAST program or to discuss a possible application please contact: